Skip to main content

 Negotiating with a Merchant Services Provider (Payment Processor)

 Can you negotiate payment processing fees?
 The answer is yes; you can negotiate payment processing fees with your payment processor or merchant services provider.
-While certain fees, such as interchange and card network fees, are set by the card networks and cannot be negotiated, other fees can be reduced through negotiation.
+While certain fees, such as interchange and card network fees, are set by the card networks and cannot be negotiated, other fees can be reduced.

 In summary, to help you navigate the negotiation process, we suggest considering the following steps recommended by industry experts:

-- Understand your current fees: Take the time to review your current payment processing fees and statements to gain a clear understanding of what you are paying.
+1. Understand your current fees: Review current payment processing fees and statements to understand clearly what you are paying.

-- Evaluate your transaction volume and history: Payment processors may be more willing to negotiate fees with businesses with high transaction volume or a good track record with low chargebacks and fraud.
+3. Evaluate your transaction volume and history.
+Payment processors may be more willing to negotiate fees with businesses with high transaction volume and a good track record with chargebacks and fraud.
 Highlighting these factors during negotiations can strengthen your position.

-- Consider multiyear contracts: Some payment processors may offer better rates if you agree to a long-term contract.
-It is worth exploring this option as it could result in cost savings for your business.
+5. Consider multiyear contracts: Some payment processors may offer better rates if you agree to a long-term contract.
+It is This option results in cost savings for your business.

-- Ask for a pricing review: Request that your payment processor conduct a pricing review to ensure that you receive the best possible rates based on your business’s transaction volume and history.
+6. Ask for a pricing review: Request that your payment processor conduct a pricing review to ensure you receive the best possible rates based on your business’s transaction volume and history.
 This can help identify areas where fees can be further reduced.

 A Word About IntelliPay